FRCDashboard/FRCDashboard/README.md

 * It can optionally be run with the `-w` flag to set it to watch mode where it transpiles the .ts files as you save them
 * If you import additional libraries then also import their type definitions most of which can be found in the @types directory of npm.
 * Documentation and a Quick Start Guide can be found [at this link](https://www.typescriptlang.org/docs/tutorial.html)

+## Building
+1. Get `npm`
+2. run `npm i` to install all of the depedencies
+3. Run `npm run dist` to pack the entire application into a single file
+4. The Run the setup file located in dist/ on the system where you want to install the dashboard
+    * **Warning** currently there is no cross compilation

 ## Running
 1. Connect to your robot's network if you haven't already.
 (If you're just testing the dashboard and don't currently need to use it with your robot, you can skip this step.)